• This field is for validation purposes and should be left unchanged.

 How Do Local Governments Use Collected Property Taxes?

-Local governments use the money from property taxes to benefit the community.
+Local governments use property tax money to benefit the community.
 This money supports things like schools, emergency services, and fixing roads.
 Sometimes, they hold public auctions to sell properties with unpaid taxes.
 In Virginia, there are programs to help homeowners defer or reduce their property taxes.
-These efforts make sure that collected taxes improve the community’s quality of life.
+These efforts ensure that collected taxes improve the community’s quality of life.

 Resources and Assistance for Homeowners

 Homeowners in Virginia can find help through various programs offering tax relief and support.
-The Virginia real estate tax relief program helps lower the tax burden for those who qualify.
-The Virginia property tax homestead exemption gives additional financial support.
-There are services to guide homeowners through applications so they can get the help they need.
+The Virginia real estate tax relief program helps lower the tax burden for those who qualify, and the Virginia property tax homestead exemption gives additional financial support.
+Services are available to guide homeowners through applications so they can get the help they need.

 Where Can Homeowners Find Help With Property Tax Payments?

 Homeowners needing help with tax payments have several options in Virginia.
-Support services can discuss installment payments to make bills easier to manage.
+Support services can discuss installment payments to make bills more straightforward to manage.
 To avoid foreclosure, it’s wise to contact a tax attorney in Virginia for legal advice.
-Homeowners can also reach out to local government offices for information about payment methods and assistance programs.
+Homeowners can also contact local government offices for information about payment methods and assistance programs.

 What Support Services Are Available for Low-Income Homeowners?